popsUlfr/steamos-btrfs/README.md

 (Do the installation twice for both slots)

+## Updating

+At any time you can download the latest version and go through the installation again to enable the latest changes.
+Disabling the home conversion won't have any effect on an already converted home partition.

 ## Uninstall

 - the underlying rootfs needs to be mounted somewhere else and the readonly mode disabled